userver-framework/userver/scripts/docs/en/userver/tutorial/hello_service.md

 Note that all the @ref userver_components "components" and @ref userver_http_handlers "handlers" have their static options additionally described in docs.

-### Runtime config
+### Dynamic config

-We are not planning to get new runtime config values in this sample.
-Because of that we just write the defaults to the bootstrap and fallback files of the `components::TaxiConfig` component.
+We are not planning to get new dynamic config values in this sample.
+Because of that we just write the defaults to the fallback file of the `components::TaxiConfig` component.

 All the values are described in a separate section @ref md_en_schemas_dynamic_configs .

-@snippet samples/hello_service.cpp  Hello service sample - runtime config
+@snippet samples/hello_service.cpp  Hello service sample - dynamic config

 @warning `Handle*` functions are invoked concurrently on the same instance of the handler class.
 Use @ref md_en_userver_synchronization "synchronization primitives" or do not modify shared data in `Handle*`.

 ### int main()

-Finally, let's write down the runtime config `kRuntimeConfig` as a fallback config, adding our component to the `components::MinimalServerComponentList()`, and starting the server with static config `kStaticConfig`.
+Finally, after writing down the dynamic config values into file at `taxi-config.fs-cache-path`, we add our component to the `components::MinimalServerComponentList()`, and start the server with static config `kStaticConfig`.

 @snippet samples/hello_service.cpp  Hello service sample - main